ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ```
 Variable's offset inside the owning segment equals to "C8".
 This formula differs for heap, `.bss` and `.data` segments.
 Heap grows up, and its base address equals to lower segment's bound. `.bss` and `.data` segments does not grow at all and their base addresses equal to the lower segments' bounds too.
 You can follow the rule to substract a smaller address from a larger address to calculate variable's offset correctly.

 Now we have enough information to calculate an absolute address of the X coordinate variable for new launches of ColorPix application.
-This is algorithm of the absolute address calculation and reading a value of X coordinate:
+This is an algorithm of absolute address calculation and reading a value of X coordinate:

 1. Get base address of the main thread's stack segment.
 This information is available from the TEB segment.
 2. Calculate absolute address of the X coordinate variable by adding the variable's offset "10F38" to the base address of the stack segment.